Generalized Boltzmann hierarchy for massive neutrinos in cosmology: Conclusion

+Being a novel approach to the inclusion of massive neutrinos in the computation of cosmological perturbations in linear theory, the GBH is interesting in its own right.
+It can provide some insight, and serve as cross check for the standard approach.
+Moreover, while both CLASS and CAMB are now greatly optimized for speed and performance, it is always worthwhile to explore new numerical approaches. \footnote{This is especially true for the implementation of massive neutrinos, one of the most time-consuming tasks of Boltzmann codes.} This is because cosmological analyses often employ Markov chain Monte Carlo (MCMC) methods to map the likelihood in a multidimensional parameter space, requiring Boltzmann codes to be run multiple times, and thus demanding significant computational resources.

+In future work, we plan to implement the GBH+FA in the Boltzmann solver CLASS.
+Based in our findings, we expect to obtain similar accuracy as in the standard approach in default precision settings, and, we surmise, reduced computational time.
+Furthermore, with a more efficient numerical implementation of the GBH, we will be able to assess its applicability to produce accurate neutrino transfer functions on the small scales, i.e. for $x>30$.
+This is a current limitation of the GBH, that stops it from producing neutrino transfer functions as accurately as existing Boltzmann solvers in high precision settings, on the small scales (see Fig. \ref{fig:gfevsdclass}).
+However, we reinforce that because of neutrino free-streaming, the accuracy currently achieved with the GBH+FA is good enough for the vast majority of projects that involve massive neutrinos.

-\acknowledgements I am grateful to Marilena Loverde for helpful correspondence, guidance, and making comments on the drafts.
-I would also like to thank Julien Lesgourgues for the really nice and valuable comments on the final draft.
+\acknowledgements I am grateful to Marilena Loverde for helpful correspondence, guidance, and making comments on multiple drafts.
+I would also like to thank Julien Lesgourgues for the really nice and valuable comments on a draft.